MLB trade rumors: Cardinals pursued Gray, reportedly made intriguing offer

 The Cardinals might have offered Stephen Piscotty and more

-Prior to Monday's 4 p.m.
-ET trade non-waiver trade deadline, the Oakland Athletics struck a deal with the New York Yankees that sent starter Sonny Gray to the Bronx in exchange for three prospects -- pitcher James Kaprielian, outfielder Dustin Fowler, and infielder/outfielder Jorge Mateo.
+The Oakland Athletics struck a deal with the New York Yankees that sent starter Sonny Gray to the Bronx on Monday in exchange for three prospects -- pitcher James Kaprielian, outfielder Dustin Fowler, and infielder/outfielder Jorge Mateo.

-Before the A's agreed to that deal, they weighed offers from other clubs -- including, surprisingly, the St. Louis Cardinals.
+Before the A's agreed to that deadline deal, they weighed offers from other clubs -- including, surprisingly, the St. Louis Cardinals.
 Here's what the Red Birds offered, per Ken Rosenthal:

 One other note on the Gray saga: The Cardinals entered the discussions late, floating the idea of a package that would have included outfielder Stephen Piscotty and a right-handed pitcher, either Luke Weaver or Jack Flaherty.